José Alencar: Political career

-Vice Presidency (2003-2010)
+Vice Presidency (2003–2011)

 In office, Alencar aligned with another successful businessman in the cabinet, Luiz Fernando Furlan, to channel the demands of Brazilian businessmen.
 They voiced discontent with bureaucracy, insufficient infrastructure and cautious monetary policy.
 His efforts led to the strengthening of Apex-Brasil, a pro-export agency seen as instrumental in the Brazilian economy's recent rise in exports.

 Alencar was the most notable person in government to openly complain of the conservative monetary policies of the Brazilian Central Bank, under Henrique Meirelles, backed by ministers Antonio Palocci and Paulo Bernardo.
 He often criticized his own administration for failing to lower the Central Bank's base interest rates and demanded a reform of the country's tax system.

 In November 2004 he was sworn in as Defense Minister, following the resignation of José Viegas Filho.
 Lula turned to him to occupy the position.
 Alencar tried to resign on several occasions, claiming that a businessman would hardly be the best choice for running a nation's military forces.
 President Lula convinced him to stay until March 2006, when Alencar resigned his ministerial post, in favor of anti-graft activist Waldir Pires.

 Despite his disagreements with some policies of the Lula administration, Alencar was officially invited by Lula to be his running mate in the 2006 general elections.
 With Lula's re-election victory on 29 October, Alencar secured his position as vice president for another term.
 Alencar adopted a lower tone, while still espousing his traditional positions.
 He sought to run for the Senate in 2010, but was forced to give up due to the advanced stage of his cancer disease.

 Personal life

 After getting established, Alencar married Mariza Gomes in 1957.
 They had three children together.
 Their two daughters are Maria da Graça and Patrícia.
 Their son Josué took over the presidency of Coteminas after his father went into politics.

 As a result of a case filed by Rosemary de Morais, a 55-year-old retired teacher, in July 2010 the court ruled that Alencar needed to recognize her as his daughter.
-(The case may be appealed.)
 He had refused to undergo DNA testing but, according to Brazilian law 12.004/2009, this refusal is accepted as evidence of paternity.
 In addition, the judge ruled that other evidence in the case led him to his decision.
 Rosemary de Morais said she was the child of Francisca de Morais, a nurse, and Alencar, from a relationship they had in 1954, before either was married.
 In 2015, the Superior Court of Justice recognized Rosemary as Alencar's daughter.